 Hurrah!
-Dollhouse is back, unfortunately its back in the Friday death slot that has been the dumping ground for nearly every snapshotshow FOX has cancelled.
+Dollhouse is back, unfortunately its back in the Friday death slot that has been the dumping ground for nearly every show FOX has cancelled.
 And the series premiere only pulled in 2.5m viewers, only beating out re-runs of America’s Next Top Model on the CW, or so says google at any rate.
 You would have hoped with guest stars Jamie Bamber (Battlestar Galactica) and Alexis Denisof (Angel) that Dollhouse could have drawn some extra interest…

 After watching the excellent Epitaph One last night, this episode Vows was a little disappointing.
 Essentially the episode does little more than set up the new season, which, I guess, is the whole point really.